JoeyHammoth/simple-pdf-concatenator/README.md

 # A Simple PDF Concatenator :page_facing_up:
 <img src="https://github.com/JoeyHammoth/simple-pdf-concatenator/blob/main/installations/resources/logo.png" alt="logo" width="100">

 This is a simple PDF concatenator built using Java Swing and Pdfbox.
 It has 3 different functionalities: merging, reversing and concatenating.
 The primarily goal is to create a simple-to-us user interface that is capable of running these three functionalities and enable ease-of-use in handling pdf files without resorting to expensive commercial products such as Acrobat.
 This application is available for download for MacOS and Windows.
 The JAR executable is also available.
+The Javadoc is available [here](https://joeyhammoth.github.io/simple-pdf-concatenator/).

 # Features 🌆 #